skymindglobal/cs-serve-examples/Face Detection/models/README.md

-# Example of CS.Serve - Face Detection
+# Model File - Example for Face Detection

 Click the link below to download the model for face detection example: